LukeMoody01/animate_it/README.md

 ## TODO

-There is a lot of things I want to do with this package
+There is a lot of things I want to do with this package and they will be put into issues in the GitHub repo.
+If you have any suggestions, please feel free to raise a ticket and I will take a look into it.